MoniPar/reclaimed-treasures/README.md

 -	Product SKU for reference
 -	Product category which links to other products in same category
 -	Product theme
--	Product rating (this could be No rating) if product hasn’t yet been reviewed
+-	Product rating (this could be No rating if product hasn’t yet been reviewed)
 -	Product description which describes the product
 -	Product stock.
-If the stock is 0, this changes to Made to Order and a little high-lighted note is displayed to notify users of order quantity limitations and possible delays in delivery times
+If the stock is 0, this changes to Made to Order and a short highlighted note is displayed to notify users of order quantity limitations and possible delays in delivery times
--	Product additional information which is a dropdown link giving extra information on weight, dimensions and care details
+-	Product additional information, which is a dropdown link, giving extra information on weight, dimensions and care details
 -	Quantity selector buttons which increment or decrement the quantity as needed by the user
 -	Add to Basket button which adds the quantity selected to the user’s basket
--	Back to Shop button which brings to user back to the main products page
+-	Back to Shop button which brings the user back to the main products page

 <details>
 <summary>Click to view screenshots</summary>